WhatsARanjit/puppet-vim/README.markdown

 * `group`<br />
 The group which should own the files laid down by the module in the user's home directory.
 Default: `$name`

-* `puppet_lint`<br />
+* `puppet_lint_path`<br />
 The path to puppet-lint for auto-style checking.
 If you don't want puppet-lint installed, set to false.
 If your path is non-standard, set it here.
-Default: `/usr/bin/puppet-lint`
+Default: `/usr/bin/puppet-lint` for open source; `/opt/puppet/bin/puppet-lint` for PE

 ## Example Usage